XaviArnaus/pitxu/README.md

 ### Dependency in general to build other dependencies: `python3-dev`

-Some dependencies ar built at installing time.
+Some dependencies are built at installing time.
 Please have the `python3-dev` pachage installed beforehand:

 For Debian based linux distros:
 ```